stablekernel/aqueduct/source/docs/getting_started.md

 psql
 ```

+!!! warning "Location of psql with Postgres.app"
+    If you installed Postgres.app, `psql` is inside the application bundle.
+You can run this tool by selecting `Open psql` from the status bar item in the Finder.

 Then, create a database that your application will connect to and a user that it will connect with:

 ```sql